hyosung11/Launch-School/Courses/journal.md

 18:56 I submitted my revisions for the written assessment.

 21:18 I am going to brute force my way through massive repetitions into solving coding problems.

+## 20211103 수요일

+09:59 Reviewed the feedback on my revisions of the written assessment and got a final marks of B+ on technical and A on non-technical.
+Now I'm taking notes on the Interview Assessment.
+Yes!